Nobunagun: Unaffiliated

-A wheelchair-bound older man who trains new members.
+A wheelchair-using older man who trains new members.
 He is the E-Gene Holder of Robert Capa, and his AU weapon is a camera that allows him to duplicate any person or object and use its abilities for several minutes.
 Though he feels Sio is not much cut out to be a sniper, her natural instincts are not something to be overlooked.